open-telemetry/opentelemetry-specification/specification/compatibility/opencensus.md

 * OpenTelemetry does not support OpenCensus' GaugeHistogram type; these metrics MUST be dropped when using the bridge.
 * OpenTelemetry does not currently support context-based attributes (tags).
-* The OpenCensus bridge produces counters and distributions with a cumulative AggregationTemporality.
-Many OpenTelemetry exporters do not support cumulative AggregationTemporality, and will return errors if used with this bridge.
 * OpenTelemetry does not support OpenCensus' SumOfSquaredDeviation field; this is dropped when using the bridge.